 This is what Ari Weinzweig, co-founding partner and CEO of Zingerman’s Community of Businesses in Ann Arbor, Michigan, explores in his newly-released pamphlet, “The Art of Business: Why I Want to Be an Artist.”
 The booklet begins with an epilogue of the same name from his most recent book The Power of Beliefs in Business (Part 4 in the Zingerman’s Guide to Good Leading series), and is followed by a longer, previously unpublished interview that dives deeper into Ari’s thinking about the overlay of art and business.

-As with all the books that Ari has published through Zingerman’s Press, the new pamphlet is designed in-house and printed in Ann Arbor.
+The new pamphlet is designed in-house and printed in Ann Arbor.
 In the spirit of the beliefs Ari shares in the booklet, the pamphlet has been produced with a couple of special touches—a letterpress cover done by Minneapolis printer, Michael Coughlin of Letterpress Book Publishing in Minnesota, and an original scratchboard drawing done by Zingerman’s in-house illustrator Ian Nagy of the artwork of New York-based artist Patrick-Earl Barnes that’s hand-laid in on the title page.